 People often use Advanced Decisions to detail whether or not they’d like to undergo what’s termed ‘life-sustaining treatment’ that may keep them alive.

 - Going onto a ventilator – this is often used in situations where someone has developed a condition where they’re struggling to breathe, for example, pneumonia.

 - Having cardiopulmonary resuscitation (CPR) performed – this is often used in situations where your heart stops such as a hear

 - Taking a course of antibiotics or antivirals – these are often administered when your body is fighting an infection or virus respectively.

-Talk through your Advanced Decision with medical professional
+Talk through your advanced decision with a medical professional